bookingactivities/booking-activities/readme.txt

 = 1.7.10 =
 * Tweak - Allow shortcodes in notifications thanks to a new tag
+* Fix - Error when adding a product to cart on click on the event
 * Dev - Add hooks in calendar editor controllers

 = 1.7.9 - 2019/08/18 =